On stable type IIA de-Sitter vacua with geometric flux: Introduction

 However, regarding the viability there remains a subtle and open issue.
 It is naively assumed that a consistent incorporation of the various (non-)geometric fluxes enriches the compactification backgrounds which creates better possibilities for model building, however one does not known how many and which type of fluxes can be simultaneously turned-on, respecting the various Bianchi identities and the tadpole cancellation conditions.
 In this regard, there have been two formulations for computing the Bianchi identities; the standard one mostly applicable to toroidal orientifolds involves fluxes with non-cohomology indices \cite{Shelton:2005cf, Ihl:2007ah, Aldazabal:2008zza}, while in the cohomology formulation fluxes are represented using the non-trivial cohomology indices \cite{Ihl:2007ah, Benmachiche:2006df, Grana:2006hr}.
 However, a mismatch between the two sets of Bianchi identities of these two formulations have been observed in \cite{Ihl:2007ah,Robbins:2007yv} and studied in some good detail in \cite{Shukla:2016xdy,Gao:2018ayp}.
 The additional unknown identities in the cohomology formulation, if they exist, might be relevant for our de-Sitter solution along with the recent studies performed in \cite{Blumenhagen:2015qda, Blumenhagen:2015kja,Blumenhagen:2015jva, Blumenhagen:2015xpa, Li:2015taa, Betzler:2019kon}.

 This article is organised as follows.
-Section \ref{sec_prelims} presents a brief review of the relevant ingredients about the generic non-geometric type IIA and type IIB models, collecting the explicit $T$-duality transformations among the various moduli and fluxes on the two sides.
-In section \ref{sec_typeIIA-revisit} we present a useful formulation of the generic geometric type IIA scalar potential, and discuss possible scenarios in which the standard/known de-Sitter no-go results can be evaded.
-Section \ref{sec_T-dual-models} presents two simple constructions aiming to evade the known dS no-go scenarios corresponding to the type IIA setting, and its $T$-dual counterpart as a type IIB model.
-Subsequently, we present a detailed analysis of the $T$-dual pairs of AdS as well as dS solutions in section \ref{sec_AdS-dS-vacua}.
+Section \ref{sec_prelims} presents a brief collection of the relevant ingredients about the generic type IIA models with geometric flux, having some discussion about the possible scenarios in which the standard/known de-Sitter no-go results can be evaded, along with presenting an explicit type IIA construction with geometric flux.
+Subsequently, a detailed analysis of the AdS as well as dS solutions is presented in section \ref{sec_AdS-dS-vacua}.
 Finally we summarise our results in section \ref{sec_conclusions} and provide the additional useful pieces of information in appendix \ref{sec_appendix1}.